roddhjav/apparmor.d/docs/development/guidelines.md

 `Similar purpose`

-:   When some file access share similar purpose, they may be sorted together.
+:   When some rules share similar purpose, they may be sorted together.
 Eg:
     ```
     /etc/machine-id r,
     /var/lib/dbus/machine-id r,